Pandaroses/doubletapp/notes/nea.typ

 ==== Arc
-Crucial feature in the rust programming language, the Arc(atomic reference counted pointer), allows for thread safe sharing of data, by using a reference counted pointer, which allows for the data to be shared between threads, and the data to be cloned when moved, allowing for efficient memory management, and the data to be shared between threads safely, without having to worry about race conditions.
+Crucial feature in the rust programming language, the Arc(atomic reference counted pointer), allows for thread safe sharing of data, by using a reference counted pointer, which allows for the data to be shared between threads, and the data not needing to be cloned, allowing for efficient memory management, and the data to be shared between threads safely, without having to worry about race conditions.
 #linebreak()
 refer to Rusts Memory Management section for more information about how rust handles variable scopes.
 #linebreak()